gaperton/Type-R/docsource/05_Collection/05_Proxied_array_methods.md

 ### collection.pop( options? )
 Remove and return the last record from a collection.
 Takes the same options as remove.

-### collection.unshift( model, options? )
+### collection.unshift( record, options? )

-Add a model at the beginning of a collection.
+Add a record at the beginning of a collection.
 Takes the same options as add.

 ### collection.shift( options? )
-Remove and return the first model from a collection.
+Remove and return the first record from a collection.
 Takes the same options as remove.

 ### collection.slice( begin, end )